bondeje/OOPC/README.md

 A few notes:
 - The way we templated the types with macro concatenation means the types themselves must be valid identifiers, which would restrict us to non-pointer types and built-in types that are single words.
 This can be worked-around with a simple typedef to unify multi-word types (ex. long long -> llong) and pointers (double * -> pdouble).
 - Since we are already putting `TEMPLATE_ARRAY()` in a .def.h file, which gets pre-processed 2x, we can actually have `TEMPLATE_ARRAY()` emit macros that include the templated implementations of the interface functions!
 This reduces the implementation of each array type to as little as a single (albet borderline unreadable) line...but that's some macro trickery that won't be expounded on here.

+For the full implementation of the template for Array() objects, see \oopc\templates\t_array.def.h for the templates.
+Declarations and implementations are in \oopc\templates\array.def.h & array.c

 </blockquote></details>